DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2018-03-26-build-brand-for-medical-practice.md

 ---
 post_title: How to Build A High Impact Brand for Your Medical Practice
-date: 2019-03-22T18:00:00.000+00:00
+date: 2019-03-22T18:00:00.000Z
 post_author: Keisha Dunstan
 tags: []
+post_intro: >-
-post_intro: Does your medical practice have a brand?
+  Does your medical practice have a brand?
 Branding is incredibly important to all businesses, medical practices included, because it tells prospective patients what they can expect from your practice.
-post_image: "/uploads/BrandingThumb.jpg"
+post_image: /uploads/BrandingThumb.jpg
+post_highlight: >-
-post_highlight: Does your medical practice have a brand?
+  Does your medical practice have a brand?
 Branding is incredibly important to all businesses, medical practices included, because it tells prospective patients what they can expect from your practice.
 post_type:
   - blog
 product:
   - social reputation
+_template: post_template
 ---

 Branding your practice will affect everything from language and marketing to your website, office and promotional materials.

 So how do you start defining your brand?